vinzenzuhr/portrait_generator/README.md

 # portrait_generator

-Portrait Generator is a small project which I did for my class "C++ Programming II" working with opencv and QT Designer.
+Portrait Generator is a small project developed for the "C++ Programming II" class, utilizing OpenCV and QT Designer.

+## Overview
-When you start the program it opens your webcam and tries to detect your face.
-The face detection is visualized with a bounding box.
-You can take a photo, move the bounding box and then save your face as picture to your local computer.
+This program leverages OpenCV to interact with your webcam and performs facial detection using a bounding box to visualize the detected face.
+Users can capture a photo, adjust the bounding box as needed, and subsequently save the captured face as an image file on their local computer.

+## Dependencies
+C++ Programming II
+OpenCV
+QT Designer